-No matter how good sex could be without protection, keeping all sensitivity and feel intact, but the risks involved are too high.
-But even after using protection people end up having an STI or an STD or a woman gets pregnant, this is because not even condoms guarantee one hundred percent protection or it is also because most people do not use a condom correctly.
-Hence the question, how to use condoms correctly?
+No matter how good sex could be without protection.
+Keeping all sensitivity and feel intact, but, the risks involved are too high.
+People even after using protection end up contracting an STI or get pregnant.
+This is because not even condoms guarantee one hundred percent protection, and because most people do not use a condom correctly.
+Hence, the question, how to use condoms correctly?

 Using a condom correctly or following all the instructions given on the packet are the steps that most couples ignore in the heat of the moment, but wearing a mere latex covering on a penis is just not the right way to use it.
 The proper advised way is written and explained by experts to guarantee maximum protection and comfort to the users.
 However, if you or your partner always skip the manual and jump straight into the sheets then this blog might help you ensure all the steps in using one correctly.

 When it comes to talking about how to use condoms correctly then let’s talk about using a male condom and a female condom correctly.

 Male condoms are the condoms mostly preferred by couples across the world, this might be because of their popularity ever since a condom was invented.
 Here are the steps to use a male condom properly: